Jermaine Whitehead

-Jermaine Rasheed Whitehead (born March 12, 1993) is a former American football free safety.
+Jermaine Rasheed Whitehead (born March 12, 1993) is an American former professional football safety.
 He played college football at Auburn, and was signed by the San Francisco 49ers as an undrafted free agent in 2015.
 He was also a member of the Baltimore Ravens, Green Bay Packers, and Cleveland Browns.

+Early life

+Whitehead was born in Greenwood, Mississippi to Teveeta Whitehead and Frank Ellis.
+Whitehead attended Amanda Elzy High School where he played cornerback and quarterback with the Panthers football team.
+After a productive season in 2009 as quarterback saw Whitehead earn District 3 (4A) Player of the Year, he went on to play his junior and senior seasons as a cornerback.
+Whitehead's defensive performances earned him numerous regional, state and All-American honors from ESPN.com, Rivals.com and Scout.com.
+He was rated a four-star recruit by 247Sports and Rivals.com.
+By his senior season, Whitehead held a 3.71 GPA.
+Whitehead received offers from Tennessee, Mississippi, Mississippi State and Auburn.

 College career

 Whitehead attended Auburn University, where he played on the Auburn Tigers football team from 2011 to 2014.

+He graduated in 2014 with a bachelor's degree in accounting.